Degrees in Italian Studies

-Welcome to the Indiana University graduate program in Italian.
+Welcome to the Indiana University graduate program in Italian Studies.
 We are a distinguished faculty comprised of six professors with research interests ranging from Dante to Fellini, and from illuminated manuscripts to graphic novels.
-We regularly offer courses in medieval, Renaissance, early modern, 19th and 20th century literature and culture.
-Recent seminar topics have included Umberto Eco, making Petrarch's Canzoniere, the Italian Pastoral, Il tema della frontiera, cinematic perspectives on the Mafia, and Teatro del Seicento e del Settecento.
+We regularly offer courses in medieval, Renaissance, Baroque, modern, and contemporary literature and culture.
+Recent seminar topics have included the making Petrarch's Canzoniere, the Italian Pastoral, Il tema della frontiera, cinematic perspectives on the Mafia, 17th- and 18th-century theatre, and Italian mystery fiction.

 Faculty and graduate students interact in a variety of ways, from the classroom to informal mentoring, to meetings of the Circolo Italiano.
 Our students learn how to develop research techniques in all fields of Italian studies, give well-structured presentations, write professional research papers, and share their critical accomplishments in the classroom.
 Most of our graduate students are employed as Associate Instructors in Italian language courses, where they gain valuable teaching experience and funding to support their studies.
 They receive excellent training before assuming their teaching responsibilities and continued supervision throughout the academic year.
 Our best advanced AIs also receive the opportunity to earn experience in course coordination, professional editing, and co-teaching in literature and culture courses.
 Summer teaching is also available, both through our program in Florence and on the Bloomington campus.